-ARCH 145 Architectural Delineation and Pictorial Drawing (4)
+ARCH 145 Architectural Delineation and Pictorial Drawing (4) 3 hours lecture - 3 hours laboratory

-Recommended preparation: ID/ARCH 150 Note: May not be taken for Pass/No Pass grading
+Recommended preparation: ID/ARCH 150

 Principles and techniques of pictorial drawing in architecture including isometric, oblique, and perspective projection; shades and shadows; and presentation graphics.
 The three dimensional and shading capabilities of AutoCAD will be utilized in coordination with the use of Photoshop and SketchUP software as a color rendering tool.
 Abstract architectural design concepts will also be explored.